MicrosoftDocs/azure-docs/articles/spring-apps/quickstart-standard-consumption-custom-domain.md

 ms.custom: devx-track-java
 ---

-# Map a custom domain to Azure Spring Apps with the Standard consumption plan
+# Quickstart: Map a custom domain to Azure Spring Apps with the Standard consumption plan

 **This article applies to:** ✔️ Standard consumption (Preview) ❌ Basic/Standard ❌ Enterprise